schlueternetz/christian/the-rockies/hiking-recommendations.markdown

 - **Sulphur Mountain:** Too busy, no good views until you reach the summit (which you can do by gondola)
 - **Moose Mountain:** Used to be good, now the fire lookout is fenced off so you don't get to hike the last 10m to the peak.
-- **Hikes starting at Cave and Basin in Banff:** These are walks on a boring, flat concrete road.
+- **Hikes starting at Cave and Basin in Banff:** These are walks on a boring, paved road.
 - **Lady MacDonald ("Teahouse" and ridge):** Too much effort for the view, and you only get views at the end.
 - **Fullerton Loop:** Too much tree coverage, no good views.
 - **Tower of Babel:** Sketchy, sliding scree on the uphill.